 The same is not true for Pilates, which – although also aiming to focus the mind – definitely has no pretensions of higher consciousness and ending suffering in the world through the compassion gained through practice.
 Ending personal physical suffering, however, is another story…

 5. Yoga is structured on complex postures called “Asanas”

 Yoga is structured around complex postures called “Asanas”, in addition to pranayama (breathing exercises), dhyana (meditation), yamas (social conduct), niyamas (self-observances), pratyahara (withdrawal of the senses), dharana (concentration), and samadhi (bliss).
 (VeryWellFit)

 The words are from an ancient language called Sanskrit, no longer spoken today in India except for use by Hindu priests during religious ceremonies.
 Pilates, on the other hand, organizes itself around six key principles: concentration, control, centering, breathing, flow and precision.

 We hope this cleared up some confusion about how Pilates compares to yoga, and that you feel inspired to see what it’s all about!

-Flex Fitness Studio Hong Kong will be hosting Alycea Ungaro and The Real Pilates Teacher Training Program – the first FULL comprehensive Classical Pilates training offered in the city.
-Stay tuned for the training schedule.
+Flex Fitness Studio Hong Kong will be hosting Alycea Ungaro and The Real Pilates Teacher Training Program – the first FULL comprehensive Classical Pilates training offered in the city this October, please click here for more information.